Discover a gentle pace in the picture-perfect lanes, independent shops and innovative restaurants of this charming town that most weekenders miss.

 Dine at: Fat Radish.
 Serving modern food with innovative twists, expect to see dishes like slow roast pork belly and grilled mackerel on the menu.
 The highly-recommended High Pavement Restaurant, run by a local family in their own house with a menu that changes each week, is also a great option (advance booking is essential).
-Due to COVID-19, things are a little more ad hoc so check the Facebook page for updates.

 Have a nightcap at: The Griffin.
 Renowned for its selection of locally brewed beers, the pub is supplied by the Milk Street Brewery, which began life on the pub’s premises before outgrowing it and moving to the outskirts of town in 2016.
 If you’d rather a nice glass of red and some cheese, try the Palmer Street Bottle – a chic wine bar just off Catherine Hill.

 If you’re visiting on market day and it's going ahead, then just go with the flow.
 When in Frome, as they say...

 Get out and about: There are several fascinating sites close to Frome.
 Cley Hill, a large Iron Age fort offers sweeping views from its summit, and Longleat House and safari park are a short drive away.